Giovanni Bellini: Maturity

 After 1479–1480, much of Giovanni's time and energy were devoted to his duties as conservator of the paintings in the great hall of the Doge's Palace.
 The importance of this commission can be measured by the payment Giovanni received: he was awarded, first the reversion of a broker's place in the Fondaco dei Tedeschi, and afterwards, as a substitute, a fixed annual pension of eighty ducats.
 Besides repairing and renewing the works of his predecessors, he was commissioned to paint a number of new subjects, six or seven in all, in further illustration of the part played by Venice in the wars of Frederick Barbarossa and the pope.
-These works, executed with much interruption and delay, were the object of universal admiration while they lasted, but not a trace of them survived the fire of 1577; neither have any other examples of his historical and processional compositions come down, enabling us to compare his manner in such subjects with that of his brother Gentile.
+Executed with much interruption and delay, not a trace of these works survived the fire of 1577; neither have any other examples of his historical and processional compositions come down.

 Of the other, the religious class of his work, including both altarpieces with many figures and simple Madonnas, a considerable number have been preserved.
-They show him gradually throwing off the last restraints of the Quattrocento manner; gradually acquiring a complete mastery of the new oil medium introduced in Venice by Antonello da Messina about 1473, and mastering with its help all, or nearly all, the secrets of the perfect fusion of colours and atmospheric gradation of tones.
-The old intensity of pathetic and devout feeling gradually fades away and gives place to a noble, if more worldly, serenity and charm.
-The enthroned Virgin and Child (such as the one at left) become tranquil and commanding in their sweetness; the personages of the attendant saints gain in power, presence and individuality; enchanting groups of singing and viol-playing angels symbolise and complete the harmony of the scene.
-The full splendour of Venetian colour invests alike the figures, their architectural framework, the landscape and the sky.
+They show him gradually throwing off the last restraints of the Quattrocento manner; gradually acquiring greater use of the new oil medium introduced in Venice by Antonello da Messina about 1473, and mastering with its help all, or nearly all, the blending of colours and atmospheric gradation of tones.
+These works gradually became more restrained over time.
+The enthroned Virgin and Child (such as the one at left) become tranquil and commanding in their sweetness; the personages of the attendant saints gain in power, presence and individuality; groups of singing and viol-playing angels symbolise and complete the harmony of the scene.
+Venetian colour is used throughout the figures, architecture, landscape and sky.